Here some example of open loops:A part of the house that has been started to be repaired, but is not yet completed.

 The effect of these open loops on the nervous system is constant triggering, new information, wondering, restlessness -but no resolution.

-You look each day on the non existing footstrips and may think :
+You look each day at the non-existing foot strips and may think :

-But open loops have also a positive side: if we take the allegory of music for instance.
+if we take the allegory of music, for instance.

-Your are taken on a ride and the satisfaction of the all embracing final closing key is suspended and suspended and suspended…
+You are taken on a ride…and the satisfaction of the all-embracing final closing key is suspended and suspended and suspended…

-longing for the “schlussakkord” the landing on the key note to have a satisfying closure.
+the landing on the keynote to have a satisfying closure. -)

 Why do open loops also feel good?

-It can be an opportunity to be patient and alert at the same time.
+It can be an opportunity to “hold the void” – be patient and alert at the same time.

-And I do not mean running in circles but an action with a clear beginning, a middle and an end.
+An action with a clear beginning, a middle, and an end.

 Here are some examples: